Our content may include links to products from our partners

 A down payment is the amount of money a borrower should pay when closing their mortgage.
 Usually, banks require no less than 20% of the property’s value.
 Unfortunately, many people cannot afford this amount of money, therefore pay less.
 Your bank, consequently, will consider you a riskier borrower and will require additional protection.
 This will also mean worse terms on your mortgage.

 If you pay less than 20% down payment, you will have to pay a Private Mortgage Insurance, which may be up to 20% of the home’s value.
 This money will be equally distributed each month and included in the monthly payment.
 There is good news.
 Once you pay off 78% of the property’s value, this insurance will drop off.

 Depending on the city and state in which you buy the property, you will have to pay various statutory costs.
 Some of these expenses might include transfer taxes, pro-rate taxes, local mortgage fees and others.

 Prepare yourself to pay also additional, which we call third-party, costs.
 If you work with an attorney, you have to pay attorney fees.
 Attorneys usually charge a small percentage of the property’s price.
 Other than that, if you have worked with a real estate agent, be ready to pay them a commission.
 Just like the attorney’s fees, it’s a percentage of the selling price.
-Some of the lenders can require from you to pay the insurance premium for the first year in advance.
+Some of the lenders can require you to pay the insurance premium for the first year in advance.